LibX is a Firefox and Chrome extension that provides direct access to Library resources. If you have trouble installing LibX, see below.

 After installation: If the UCI LibX toolbar you installed does not appear, you may have to "select a LibX edition."
 Type "Irvine" and select the UC Irvine Edition or the UC Irvine Medical Edition.
 If toolbar does not work as expected you may need to update your browser.

 Add right-click menu options for easy searching: LibX adds options to your browser that you can see from the right-click menu (control-click on a Mac).
 Highlight text on a web page or PDF and right-click to see your options.
-Use the Preferences link in the LibX toolbar to customize the right-click menu, set it to search the ANTPAC Catalog, one of the databases or Google Scholar.
+Use the Preferences link in the LibX toolbar to customize the right-click menu, set it Library Search, one of the databases or Google Scholar.
 The menu will change, depending on what text is highlighted.
 For instance, if an ISBN is selected, you will be offered appropriate ISBN searches.
 Currently recognized are CrossRef DOIs, ISBNs, ISSNs, and PubMed IDs.

 Support for linking: UC-eLinks: Keeps track of the electronic journals UC Irvine subscribes to and points you to the appropriate publisher site – most of the time linking you directly to the full text article.
 UC-eLinks is based on the OpenURL standard and works well in connection with Google Scholar.